qwertie/LoycCore/essentials/messagesink.md

 Comparison with log4net
 -----------------------

 log4net is typically configured via XML files.
-It would be nice if a volunteer would step up to add a similar feature to Loyc Core, but I don't personally need XML-based configuration, and in the interest of keeping Loyc.Essentials small, such a feature would probably end up in Loyc.Utilities.dll (also on NuGet)
+It would be nice if a volunteer would step up to add a similar feature to Loyc Core, but I don't personally need XML-based configuration, and in the interest of keeping Loyc.Essentials small, that feature would probably end up in Loyc.Utilities.dll (also on NuGet)

 In log4net there is a convention of defining a static field in each of your classes to provide logging: